 Net operating losses

 Any loss sustained in a given year can be carried forward up to the fourth year following the recording of the loss.
 The carryback of losses is not permitted in Cameroon.

-For credit institutions and companies in the State portfolio undergoing restructuring, the excess deficit can be carried over to the 6th year following the deficit year.
+For credit institutions and companies in the state portfolio undergoing restructuring, the excess deficit can be carried over to the sixth year following the deficit year.